yasglobal/schema-for-article/readme.txt

 === Thanks for the Support ===

 The support from the users that love SCHEMA for Article is huge.
-You can support SCHEMA for Article future development and help to make it even better by giving a 5 star rating with a nice message to me :)
+You can support SCHEMA for Article future development and help to make it even better by giving a 5-star rating with a nice message to me :)

 === Bug reports ===